-If the young person is in receipt of the higher rate mobility component of the Personal Independence Payment or Disability Living Allowance, the purpose of which is to assist those who have mobility problems, with severe difficulty walking or who need help getting around outside, it would normally be expected that this benefit will be fully utilised before assistance under this section is sought.
-Similarly, if the young person has access to a 'Motability' vehicle, of which the student may or may not be the driver, then we would normally expect the carer/student to make their own appropriate transport arrangements.
+If the young person is in receipt of the higher rate mobility component of the Personal Independence Payment or Disability Living Allowance, the purpose of which is to assist those who have mobility problems, with severe difficulty walking or who need help getting around outside, it is expected that this benefit will be fully utilised before assistance under this section is sought.
+Similarly, if the young person has access to a 'Motability' vehicle, of which the student may or may not be the driver, then we would expect the carer/student to make their own appropriate transport arrangements.

-Transport will only be provided to the main campus of the young person's registered educational placement.
-Transport to any other address or setting will be the responsibility of the educational establishment, the young person's parents or the young person themselves.
+Transport will only be provided to the main campus of the young person's registered educational placement on a weekday during term time.
+Transport to any other address or setting (including training or work experience) will be the responsibility of the educational establishment, the young person's parents, or the young person themselves.